 Up in Yorkshire, Hazel had been busy running her own PR and media training and was about to relaunch her Write Yourself Happy courses for folk who wanted to, well, write themselves happy.
 She’d also been offering media advice to local businesses and PR companies and after a flurry of over-excitable email exchanges, Muse Flash (a less Marmitey – though we love Marmite – name) took shape.

 What makes us think we can teach?

-The fact that people kept asking us to share the secrets of our pitching success, mostly.
-Journalists-turned-media-trainers are ten-a-penny but few of of them are still at the coalface of the very thing they teach.
+Journalists-turned-media-trainers are ten-a-penny but not all of them are still at the coalface of the very thing they teach.
 We’ve been told, repeatedly, that our training stands out because we are.